Chart Color Schemes

 AreaSearch assessment indicates Malanda faces employment challenges relative to the majority of Australian markets

 Malanda has a skilled workforce with essential services sectors well represented.
-Its unemployment rate is 4.8%, according to AreaSearch's aggregation of statistical area data.
-As of September 2025844 residents are employed, with an unemployment rate of 4.1% higher than the Rest of Qld's rate.
+The unemployment rate is 4.9%, according to AreaSearch's aggregation of statistical area data.
+As of December 2025817 residents are employed while the unemployment rate stands at 4.9%.

 Frequently Asked Questions - Employment